 - Steel construction - Fire Protection supplement, 2013

 - SCI P363 Steel Building Design: Design Data, 2013

-An interactive online version of the 'Blue Book', is also available.
+A web-based interactive version of the 'Blue Book', is also available.

-- Fire protection for structural steel in buildings 5th ed.(The Yelllow Book).
+- Fire protection for structural steel in buildings 5th edition (The Yelllow Book).
 Published by the Association for Specialist Fire Protection.